-The Faculties of Science and Education offer a combined degrees program that is more highly structured than the BSc followed by a BEd After-Degree (a six year route).
-It provides less flexibility in course choice and scheduling than taking the degrees sequentially, because it is designed to meet the minimum requirements of both degrees in five years.
+The Faculties of Science and Education offer a combined degrees program that is more highly structured than a BSc followed by a BEd After Degree (a six year route).
+It provides less flexibility in course choice and scheduling than taking the degrees sequentially because it is designed to meet the minimum requirements of both degrees in five years.
 In addition, it must meet teacher certification requirements within this time frame.

-To accommodate the variety in subject studies needed in secondary school teaching, students in the combined degrees program will select both a major/minor from the following areas:
+To accommodate the variety in subject studies needed in secondary school teaching, students in the BSc (Specialization in Science and Education)/BEd (Secondary) program will select both a major/minor from the following areas: